|

 Make

-sure that your contract states that you own the copyright to
+sure that your contract states that you own the copyright to the

-custom-create for you, should be owned by you.
+should be owned by you.

 -